3.3 Data Definition Language (DDL)

 TRUNCATE: Removes all records from a table and resets any auto-increment counters.
 It is faster and uses fewer resources than DELETE.

-DELETE: Removes records row by row and can be used with a WHERE
+DELETE: Removes records row by row and can be used with a WHERE clause to delete specific records.
+It is slower than TRUNCATE for large datasets.

 Example: Combining DDL Operations